Coniston railway station (England): Services

 Two initiatives were introduced to encourage people to use the line, as opposed to special trains - Camping coaches and lake steamers.
 From 1934 a camping coach was placed at Torver and three were positioned a short distance north of Coniston station on a siding off the branch to the Copperhouse.
 Campers were required to buy four adult returns from their home station.
 The Torver coach was not replaced after the Second World War, but those at Coniston were, 2 coaches were here in 1954 and three from 1955 until the end of the 1957 season.
 The steamer service was aimed at a socially select ridership, as underlined by its prices and literature.
 It was marketed as part of a suite of circular tours taking in trains, lake steamers, charabancs and sea-going paddle steamers across Morecambe Bay, suggestive of Grand Tours.
 The paddle steamer part of the tours was not revived after the First World War and Ribble buses replaced charabancs, but otherwise the core provision resumed after 1918 and continued until the outbreak of the Second World War, never to resume.
 Whilst this enterprise involved little investment in the railway it involved considerable investment by the Coniston and Furness Railways in the form of two steam vessels to ply the length of Coniston Water.
-The first was the Steam Yacht Gondola, launched in 1859, joined by Lady of the Lake in 1908.
-Lady of the Lake was scrapped in 1950 but Gondola has made a remarkable revival.
+The first was the steam yacht Gondola, launched in 1859, joined by Lady of the Lake in 1908.
+Lady of the Lake was scrapped in 1950 but Gondola has had a remarkable revival.
 She was still plying the lake in 2016.

 One aim in building the line was to carry copper ore from the mines above Coniston; £20,000 of the £45,000 risk capital raised by the technically independent Coniston Railway came from the copper mine owners and lessees.
 In the event the mine had passed its zenith when the line opened.
 What few records survive show that the copper tonnage carried was much less than the slate tonnage and both were on an altogether smaller scale than iron ore traffic in the area outside the line.
 The line's 1877 working timetable shows just one daily goods train and no mineral trains, though goods traffic was supplemented before the First World War by the routine running of mixed trains.
 One goods train per day became three per week in LMS days, remaining so until the line closed to all traffic in 1962.